sst/sst/www/docs/overview/asynchronous-tasks.md

 description: "How to perform asynchronous tasks in your SST app"
 ---

-SST offers a couple of ways for performing asynchronous tasks.
-Depending on the use case, you can choose the ones that fit the need.
+SST offers a couple of ways to run asynchronous tasks.
+They address different use cases, so let's look at them below.

+## Types

-## Queue
+### Queue

-The [Queue](../constructs/Queue.md) construct uses [SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) behind the scene.
-A Queue can have only one consumer that pulls the messages.
+The [`Queue`](../constructs/Queue.md) construct uses [Amazon Simple Queue Service (SQS)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) behind the scenes.
+A `Queue` can have only one consumer that pulls the messages of the queue.
+A consumer is a Lambda function.

 ```js
 import { Queue } from "@serverless-stack/resources";